odu-cs725-infovis/public/spr23/project.md

 You will also provide a report about the design of your project.
 This should be done as a Markdown document separate from your project visualization page.
 Details are below.

-Your project page/notebook must include your name, CS 725/825 (as appropriate), Spring 2023, and a link to your report (can initially be a placeholder - report may be due later than the project).
+Your project page/notebook must include your name, CS 725/825 (as appropriate), Spring 2023, and a link to your report (can initially be a placeholder).

 ### Deadlines